-“The showpiece of the new project will be the new soccer and football fields,” says project manager Rusty Owens, “the football field will be the only one in the district with a synthetic turf field.”
+“The showpiece of the new project will be the new soccer and football fields,” said project manager Rusty Owens.
+“The football field will be the only one in the district with a synthetic turf field.”

 LuAnn Schwab lives next to Pattengill and is excited to see the change.

 “My home backs right into the fence where all the practice fields are,” Schwab said.
 “It’s wonderful.
 It’s great to see the kids out there practicing now, and I am glad to see that will be able to continue.”